naaioa/Indexation-and-Retrieval-using-Lucene/README.md

 # Indexation-and-Retrieval-using-Lucene
 Using Apache Lucene to index documents in AP89 corpus, perform retrieval on TREC topics and evaluate the performance of retrieval algorithms using different evaluation metrics

+Refer Indexation.pdf, Retrieval and Evaluation.pdf for detailed report.